 Sales.
 Has.
 Changed.

 This one is for my brothers and sisters that have been battling in the sales trenches for many years.
 I’m so happy to announce that the battle is over!
-With inbound marketing tactics
+With

 , we’re finally meeting our clients on their turf and supporting them over the finish line, as opposed to pushing them to get there.
 I have to say it was a long road, but oh so worth it.

 In fact, I have to admit that I’m not 100% there just yet.
 Unfortunately, in some cases, the longer you’ve been in sales the more difficult it is to truly adapt the inbound philosophy.

 Let’s see, how about a good old boxing analogy?
 Really?
 Are you sure?
 Okay, well, I’m doing it anyway.
 I used to take boxing lessons and I was amazed at how technical boxing is.
 The footwork, the body positioning, the strategy, it felt like doing calculus while getting punched!
 At the end of every session, my coach would have a TON of advice for me (yeah, I’m not good), but the one thing he said very consistently was this: